 Mr. Carlton arrived during this part of the meeting.

 Mr. Goran presented the financial report.
-The Board asked Mr. Goran to request $200,000 of SPLOST 4 be reallocated from the Nancy Hart School Area Project to the Lightwood Rd. project.
+The Board asked Mr. Goran to request $200,000 of SPLOST 4 funds be reallocated from the Nancy Hart School Area Project to the Lightwood Rd. project.

 Old business